 Salvador Da Bahia Attractions

-Salvador de Bahia is on old city rich in cultural history, and that is evident in its beautiful architecture.
+Salvador de Bahia is on old city rich in cultural history, evident in its beautiful architecture.
 In the historic district, also known as Pelourinho or the Cidade Alta, there are many photogenic buildings dating back to the 17th century.
 There are over a thousand sacred houses in Salvador, including churches like the Cathedral of Salvador, the Church of Nossa Senora do Rosário dos Pretos, and the Convent and Church of Sao Francisco.
 Another building worth seeing is the donut-shaped São Marcelo Fort, built in the 17th century.

 You can get spectacular views from Farol de Barra, a lighthouse at the point of the city where the Atlantic Ocean meets the Bay of All Saints.
 You won't be able to see the city, but crowds form every night to watch the sun set from this amazing vantage point.
 You can get a better view of the city itself from Forte de Monte Serrat, or at one of the two restaurants at the top of the Mercado Modelo.

 Become our Salvador Da Bahia Travel Expert

 We are looking for contributors for our Salvador Da Bahia travel guide.
 If you are a local, a regular traveller to Salvador Da Bahia or a travel professional with time to contribute and answer occasional forum questions, please contact us.